The person at the center of this case

 Start here

-Where is Vladimir Venkov currently located and what is his current status?
+Where is Vladimir Venkov currently located and is he still operating social media accounts?

 Try asking